 - ¼ cup water, optional, for thickening

-- Add 1½ cups of dried cranberries, ¾ cup of orange juice and 2 teaspoons of orange zest, ¾ cup of cranberry juice, and 1 cup of sugar to a medium saucepan.
+- Add dried cranberries, orange juice and orange zest, cranberry juice, and sugar to a medium saucepan.

 - Heat and stir until the mixture starts to boil.
 Then, reduce heat to a simmer and cook until the cranberries plump up, about 5 to 10 minutes.

-- Make a slurry with 2 tablespoons of cornstarch and ¼ cup of water.
+- Make a slurry with cornstarch and ¼ cup of water.
 Slowly drizzle this slurry into the sauce mixture while stirring.
 Stir for at least one minute, until the sauce thickens.
 Sauce will thicken more as it cools!